gkrizek/bash-lambda-layer/README.md

     Inside a Bash function, anything that is sent to `stdout` is part of the return value for that function.
 In order to properly capture the user's return value and still send `stdout` to CloudWatch, this Layer uses `stderr` as the return value.
 To send something to `stderr` simply append ` >&2` to the end of the command.
 See the example.sh script for help.

+### Notes

+- Files to configure the AWS CLI are in `/tmp/.aws`.
+By default, the CLI uses the same region and IAM Role as your lambda function.
+If you need to set something different, you can use the `/tmp/.aws/config` and `/tmp/.aws/credentials` files accordingly.

+- When using curl, you should use the `-s` flag.
+Without the silent flag, curl will send the progress bar of your request to `stderr`.
+This will show up in your response.
+So it's usually best to disable the progress bar.

 ### ARNs

 **us-east-1**